Actinic keratosis, AK (precursor to squamous cell carcinoma) in Dogs

 The symptoms of actinic keratosis in dogs primarily include changes to the skin.
 Affected areas may appear scaly, rough, or crusty and are often slightly raised.
 The skin may thicken, and red or brownish spots may develop.

-These lesions usually occur in places that are frequently exposed to the sun, such as the ears, nose, abdomenThe abdomen, also known as the abdominal cavity, is the part of the body located between the rib cage and the pelvis.
-It houses several important organs, including the stomach, liver, kidneys, intestines, and spleen., and other thinly haired or unpigmented skin areas.
-In some cases, there may be itching or pain, and the dog might try to lick or scratch the affected areas.
+These lesions usually occur in areas that are frequently exposed to the sun, such as the ears, nose, belly, and other thinly haired or unpigmented skin areas.
+In some cases, itching or pain may occur, and the dog may try to lick or scratch the affected areas.

 Diagnosis